 - Books on writing: My picks?
 The Elements of Style by William Strunk Jr. and E.B.
 White of Stuart Little fame, On Writing Well by William Zinsser (it’s ostensibly for nonfiction writing but in my opinion it’s invaluable for fiction as well), and On Writing by His Majesty of Horror himself, Stephen King.

-This has been a somewhat controversial post, and I hope it has given you food for thought.
+I hope this post has given you food for thought.
 I’d like to hear from you now: do you agree with what I wrote here?
 If not, why not?
 What other things do you think are essential to becoming a writer?
 Which other authors exemplify great writing?
 What kind of a writing schedule do you have or are you going to create?

 Let me know what you think in the Comments section below.